UK Stocks-Factors to watch on July 14

-The UK blue chip index closed 1 percent up at 6,737.95 points on Monday,
+* The UK blue chip index closed 1 percent up at 6,737.95 points in the

-with advances in banks - highly geared to market declines - adding the most
+previous session, with advances in banks - highly geared to market declines -

-points to the index after euro zone leaders agreed on a road map to a third

 * ASTRAZENECA - The U.S. Food and Drug Administration approved